Wholesale marketplace Abound raises $22.9M – TechCrunch

 Abound says that since the beginning of 2020, it has added 180,000 new products in categories like baby and kid products, beauty, food and drink, home and living, jewelry and more.
 And monthly sales volume has increased 20-fold.

 “From a retail perspective, I don’t think there’s any going back [to pre-COVID buying models,]” Shope said.
 After all, even before the pandemic, independent retailers had to compete with giants like Amazon and Walmart.
 “You’re not going to beat them on convenience products.
-The store that’s helping consumers discover new brands, or donating 10 percent of profits to charities — those are types of stories and products you need to have to draw consumers into your store.”
+The store that’s helping consumers discover new brands, or donating 10% of profits to charities — those are types of stories and products you need to have to draw consumers into your store.”

 The funding was led by Left Lane Capital, with participation from RiverPark Ventures, All Iron Ventures and branding firm Red Antler.
 This will allow Abound to grow the team, expand internationally and continue developing the product.